 Instructions

-- Combine rice, broth (or water), and ¼ tsp. salt in a medium saucepan.
+- Combine rice, broth, and 1/4 tsp. salt in a medium saucepan.
 Bring mixture to a boil, cover, reduce heat to low, and gently simmer for 50 to 60 minutes, or until rice is tender.Remove lid, stir, and place the lid back on to steam rice for 10 minutes (off burner).

 - Meanwhile, place pecans in a large dry skillet over medium heat.
 Toast pecans until they smell nutty and aromatic, watching closely so they don't burn, about 5 minutes.
 Transfer pecans to a bowl.